The ascent lattice on Dyck paths: Ascent posets

 \begin{definition}{\cite[Def.~5.4]{NadeauTewari}} Let $n\ge 1$, and $u=(u_1, \ldots, u_n)$, $v=(v_1, \ldots, v_n)$ be two nonincreasing sequences of integers.
 Then $u$ is smaller than or equal to $v$ in the Nadeau-Tewari poset $\mathcal P_n$, denoted $u \lqq v$, if $u$ is smaller than or equal to $v$ componentwise, and every descent of $v$ is a descent of $u$.
 In symbols: \begin{itemize} \item $u_i \le v_i$ for all $i$, \item if $v_i>v_{i+1}$ then $u_i>u_{i+1}$. \end{itemize} \end{definition}

-\begin{prop}{\cite[Prop.~5.5]{NadeauTewari}} The poset $\mathcal P_n$ is a lattice, called (here) the NT lattice. \end{prop} In particular, the join of two sequences $u$ and $v$ is the (componentwise) smallest sequence~$w$ whose descent set is contained in the intersection of the descents sets of $u$ and~$v$.
+\begin{proposition}{\cite[Prop.~5.5]{NadeauTewari}} The poset $\mathcal P_n$ is a lattice, called (here) the NT lattice. \end{proposition} In particular, the join of two sequences $u$ and $v$ is the (componentwise) smallest sequence~$w$ whose descent set is contained in the intersection of the descents sets of $u$ and~$v$.
 For instance, if $u=(4,4,2,2)$ and $v=(4,4,3,1)$ then $w=(4,4,3,3)$.

 We can encode an $m$-Dyck path of $\cD_{m,n}$ by a nonincreasing sequence $(u_1, \ldots, u_n)$ of integers, where $u_i$ is the number of $D$ steps that occur after the $i$th large up step $\bU$.
 For instance, the encoding of the leftmost path of Figure~\ref{figpath} is $(u_1,u_2,u_3)=(6,5,3)$.
-The encoding sends bijectively $\cD_{m,n}$ on the set of nonincreasing sequences $u$ of length $n$ such that for all $i$, \beq m(n-i+1) \le u_i \le mn. \eeq Analogously, we encode a mirrored $m$-Dyck path of $\cD'_{m,n}$ by the nonincreasing sequence $(u_1, \ldots, u_{mn})$ such that $u_i$ is the number of $\bD$ steps that occur after the $i$th up step $U$.
+The encoding sends bijectively $\cD_{m,n}$ on the set of nonincreasing sequences $u$ of length $n$ such that for all $i$, \beq m(n-i+1) \le u_i \le mn. \eeq

+Analogously, we encode a mirrored $m$-Dyck path of $\cD'_{m,n}$ by the nonincreasing sequence $(u_1, \ldots, u_{mn})$ such that $u_i$ is the number of $\bD$ steps that occur after the $i$th up step $U$.
 For instance, the encoding of the rightmost path of Figure~\ref{figpath} is $(u_1, \ldots, u_6)=(3,3,3,2,1,1)$.
 This encoding sends bijectively $\cD'_{m,n}$ on the set of nonincreasing sequences $u$ of length $mn$ such that for all $i$, \beq n-\frac{i-1}m \le u_i \le n. \eeq

-\begin{prop} Let $m,n\geq 1$.
+\begin{proposition} Let $m,n\geq 1$.
 The poset $\LD_{m,n}$ is a lattice, isomorphic to the order induced by the Nadeau-Tewari order on sequences of $\mathcal P_n$ satisfying~\eqref{condm}.

-The poset $\mathbb{D}'_{m,n}$ is a join-semilattice, isomorphic to order induced by the Nadeau-Tewari order on sequences of $\mathcal P_{mn}$ satisfying~\eqref{condmp}. \end{prop}
+The poset $\mathbb{D}'_{m,n}$ is a join-semilattice, isomorphic to the order induced by the Nadeau-Tewari order on sequences of $\mathcal P_{mn}$ satisfying~\eqref{condmp}. \end{proposition}

-\begin{proof} The descriptions of $\LD_{m,n}$ and $\LD'_{m,n}$ as induced posets of $\mathcal P_n$ and $\mathcal P_{mn}$ come directly from the characterization of the ascent order given in Proposition~\ref{prop:charac}, and the definitions of $\LD_{m,n}$ and $\LD'_{m,n}$ as subposets of $\LD_{mn}$.
+\begin{proof} The descriptions of $\LD_{m,n}$ and $\LD'_{m,n}$ as induced posets of $\mathcal P_n$ and $\mathcal P_{mn}$ come directly from the characterization of the ascent order given in Proposition~\ref{prop:charac}, and the definitions of $\LD_{m,n}$ and~$\LD'_{m,n}$ as subposets of $\LD_{mn}$.
 Let us now address the lattice properties.

 In $\mathcal P_n$, any sequence $u$ satisfying~\eqref{condm} satisfies, for the NT order:

 This is because $u_{\min}$ has a descent at each place, while $u_{\max}$ has no descent at all.
 Conversely, any sequence $u$ such that $ u_{\min} \lqq u \lqq u_{\max}$ satisfies~\eqref{condm}.
 This means that our encoding sends $\LD_{m,n}$ on the interval $[u_{\min}, u_{\max}]$ of $\mathcal P_n$, and thus on a lattice.